James Stephen Mulholland

 - Vita: download vita

-I am Associate Professor and Director of Graduate Programs in the English department.
+I am an associate professor and Director of Graduate Programs in the English department.

 My research focuses on the global eighteenth century and world anglophone literature, especially literature produced within the British Empire.
 My book, Before the Raj: Writing Early Anglophone India, available from Johns Hopkins University Press, offers a new literary history for English-language writing in British Asia before 1820.
 An introduction to this argument can be found in PMLA.
 My previous book, Sounding Imperial: Poetic Voice and the Politics of Empire, 1730-1820, describes the close relationship between the evolution of eighteenth-century poetry, the creation of a British nation, and colonial expansion overseas.
 My research has been supported by the ACLS, the Fox Center for Humanistic Inquiry, the Whiting Foundation, and other organizations.